joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6361123/2025/06/03/premier-league-challenger-leagues/

 **Will the Red Sox lose patience as Trevor Story continues to struggle at the plate?**\
-`Amid what he’s acknowledged as the worst offensive stretch of his career, Story is still searching for answers and consistency.`\
+`Amid what he has acknowledged as the worst offensive stretch of his career, Story is still searching for answers and consistency.`\
 https://nytimes.com/athletic/6398956/2025/06/03/red-sox-trevor-story/

 **Energized by struggles, Royce Lewis works to get back on track: 'Everyone slumps'**\